david-cermak/libssh/libssh/examples/server/README.md

 ## Authentication methods

 This example supports password authentication, public-key authentication, or both.
-Control this in `libssh/examples/server/main/server.c`:
+You can control this in this example menuconfig.

 - `ALLOW_PASSWORD_AUTH`: set to 1 to enable password authentication
 - `ALLOW_PUBLICKEY_AUTH`: set to 1 to enable public-key authentication